kphanipavan/PredatorNonSense/README.md

 - Open the cloned repository `cd PredatorNonSense`
 - Run the following: `sudo chmod +x PNS.sh && sudo bash ./PNS.sh`
 - Provide your account password and wait till the window opens.
-- Dont use the "Keyboard RGB" tab, it is a work in progress, may crash.
+- Dont use the "Keyboard RGB" tab, it is a work in progress, may crash but partially works.
+- Launching the app with PredatorSense key works once the program is already opened and closed.

 # Features